QueryKit/QueryKit/README.md

 Person.queryset(context)[0..<10]
 ```

-**NOTE**: *Remember, QuerySet’s are lazily evaluated.
+**NOTE**: *Remember, QuerySets are lazily evaluated.
 Slicing doesn’t evaluate the query.*

 #### Ordering

-You can order a queryset's results by using the `orderBy` method which accepts
+You can order a QuerySet's results by using the `orderBy` method which accepts
 a collection of sort descriptors:

 ```swift